 The menu delivers the flavours of grandma’s home cooking.
-Traditional dishes include maimones (Granada soup) and gurullos (local pasta) with rabbit.
-And the croquettes are also legendary.
-Moreover, the outdoor seating area has a relaxing vibe for those long summer evenings.
+Expect traditional dishes like maimones (Granada soup) and gurullos (local pasta) with rabbit.
+The croquettes here are also legendary.
+Get a table in the outdoor seating area for a relaxing vibe on those long summer evenings.

 Address: Paseo de los Basilios, 1

 Restaurante Vegano Hicuri

 Hicuri delights vegans and culture lovers alike with its delicious menu and street art decor.
 I promise you’ll feel healthier just walking through the door!

 They serve a great range of burgers, croquettes, soups, and salads to suit all tastes.
 Also, if you visit on a weekday afternoon you’ll get a three-course menu plus a drink for only €13.95!